crs4/health-gateway/docs/architecture.rst

         channel Profile, from a Source to a Destination.
     * **Connector**
-        a Connector is an object, associated to a Channel, created through a request sent by the Health Gateway Backend to the Source Endpoint.
+        a Connector is an object, associated to a Channel, created through a request sent by the HGB to the Source Endpoint.
 A Connector enables the delivering of a person’s data, according to the Profile and Destination of the associated Channel.
         Its life-cycle corresponds to the one of the Channel associated: when